Rahul2006MILLION/Java-Programs/README.md

 8)
 # 📊 Average of Three Marks
 📝 A simple Java program to calculate the **average of 3 marks** 🔢✨.

+9)
+# ⚪ Area of Circle

+📝 A simple Java program to calculate the **area of a circle** using its radius 🔢✨.
+The program takes the radius as input from the user and applies the formula:
+📐 **Area = π × r²**

 ✨ More programs coming soon...